ShinyLuxray/jerboa/README.md

 | ![img_1](./fastlane/metadata/android/en-US/images/phoneScreenshots/01.png) | ![img_2](fastlane/metadata/android/en-US/images/phoneScreenshots/02.png) |

 Jerboa is a native-android client for Lemmy, built using the native Android Toolkit, Jetpack Compose.

+Forked by Rentlar to support Android phones version 5.0 (Lollipop) through 7.x (Nougat) using Android Studio.
+I release my changes under AGPLv3.
+I may or may not update it infrequently.
+Everything below is from dessalines' README.

 **Warning**: You can submit issues, but between Lemmy and lemmy-ui, I probably won't have too much time to work on them.
 Learn jetpack compose like I did if you want to help make this app better.